HIPAA, COVID-19 vaccination, and the workplace, U.S. Dept. of Health and Human Services, September 30, 2021.

 Health Insurance Portability and Accountability Act of 1996 (HIPAA), P.L.
 104-191.

-The law creating strict guidelines for medical record confidentiality.
+The law which created strict guidelines for medical record confidentiality.

 Department of Mental Health privacy practices/HIPAA

-Privacy Handbook, forms, policy on protected mental health information. https://www.mass.gov/department-of-mental-health-privacy-practiceshipaa
+Includes the Privacy Handbook, forms, and policy on protected mental health information.

 Guide on the disclosure of confidential information: health care information, Mass.
 Court Improvement Program.